Jaidev1134/Mental-Health-ChatBot/README.md

 - Advanced emotional sentiment analysis
 - Improve summarization and aggregation of multiple responses

-Made with love 💕by shiveshwar
+Made with love 💕by Shiveshwar and Jaidev